jlaumonier/mlsurvey/doc/architecture.md

 From a log directory with config.json, evaluation.json, input.json and model.joblib, the visusalization process
 create an html page to display dataset, classification, configuration and score of the learning process.

+# Fairness process

+At this time, fairness process work only on data and not on classifier, which is not really correct since fairness should be calculated on prediction vs data.
+However, no calculation is done :-S since I do not know if I implement it or just use a fairness library such as AIF360